 Multiple myeloma (MM) is a cancer of plasma cells in the bone marrow.
 Normally, plasma cells produce antibodies and play a key role in immune function.
 However, uncontrolled growth of these cells leads to bone pain and fractures, anemia, infections, and other complications.

 In the United States, about four people per 100,000 are diagnosed with MM each year.
 This condition is slightly more common among men than women, and almost twice as common among blacks as among whites.
 The average age at diagnosis is 65 to 70 years.

 The current treatment options for MM include watchful waiting (for asymptomatic or smoldering multiple myeloma), chemotherapy, treatment with immune modulating medications, and stem cell transplantation.
 Multiple myeloma is seldom cured, although treatment can relieve symptoms, induce remission, and prolong life.

 The cause of MM is unknown.
 Exposure to radiation, organic chemicals (such as benzene), herbicides, and insecticides may play a role.
 Genetic factors and viral infection may also influence the risk of developing multiple myeloma.

 This topic review discusses the signs and symptoms, diagnostic tests, and staging system used for people with multiple myeloma.
 The treatment of multiple myeloma is discussed in a separate topic review.
-(See "Patient information: Multiple myeloma treatment (Beyond the Basics)".)
+(See "Patient education: Multiple myeloma treatment (Beyond the Basics)".)